denkristoffer/filmbuff/README.md

                     etc.
                ]

 This behavior is different from Film Buff 0.1.x which returned a single object when searching by title, the same way `find_by_id` does.
 This was changed due to a change in IMDb's API and the fact that the new solution offers more flexibility.
-However, if you'd like to use the old method you still can, see [Configuration](#configuration).

 `find_by_title` takes an option hash where you can set the following options